Please be advised that EC3 Brokers Limited (“the Company”) have ceased to trade.

 3. What has happened to EC3 Brokers?

 David Shambrook and David Hudson, both of FRP Advisory, were appointed Joint Administrators of EC3 on 25 November 2022.
-The company has ceased to trade with immediate effect, and is not taking on or writing any new business.
-A small core team has been retained in the Administration to deal with:
+On 21 August 2023, Anthony Wright replaced Mr Shambrook as one of the Joint Administrators of EC3.
+The company has ceased to trade and is not taking on or writing any new business.

 4. When will my policy be transferred?

-As soon as practicably possible.
-As a client you will need to find and nominate a new broker of record and notify the Administrators.
-Once you have nominated a new broker, it will be your new broker that will deal with the transfer of your policy, with the assistance of the retained staff at EC3.
+As a client of EC3 you will need to find and nominate a new broker of record to deal with your policy and notify the Administrators.
+Once you have nominated a new broker, it will be your new broker that will deal with the transfer of your policy, which will occur as soon as practicably possible.

 5. What happens if I want to make a claim on my policy?